-Each user's event history (seeing a guide or responding to the NPS survey) is linked to their unique IDs.
+Each user's event history (seeing a guide or responding to any survey) is linked to their unique IDs.
 As long as the user's browser session is the same, their event history is kept.

-However, suppose they clear the browser's local storage, change computer/browser or log in through incognito mode.
+However, suppose they clear the browser's localstorage, change the computer/browser or log in through incognito mode.
 In that case, a new ID is generated for the same user, leading to the same user being counted multiple times.

 Alternative to the default method, we have a feature called User Identification.

 Benefits of Enabling User Identification

 With this feature, you can send precise user IDs to your end-users.
 This cancels out the Monthly Active Users (MAU) quota dependency on unique browser sessions.
 Instead, you start defining your exact MAU count with the IDs you send us.

 For instance, if you send 2.000 IDs for 2.000 different users, only those people can see the live UG contents (Guide, Checklist, etc.) you have.
 And your MAU quota will be exactly 2.000 users for that month.

 This feature has additional perks, such as having persisted user data at UserGuiding, detecting event history for specific users, and accessing our user API.
 You can learn how to enable User Identification through this article.

 How does it work when User Identification is enabled?